Access

 Configure access policies

-You can apply an access policy at the destination or workload level.
+You can apply an access policy at the workload or destination level.
 For more information, see Applying policies.

 The following example is for a simple access policy that allows only the productpage app to access the ratings app.
 Keep in mind that the applyToWorkloads selector in the example does not work if you enable service isolation in your workspace.